QinDSHub/TurboApply-Lightweight-Cross-Platform-Job-Recommendation-Automation-Tool/README.md

 ## **V3.1.0 – Refined data and output Structure**

-Building on V3.0.0, this release reorganises the data and output directories to improve file organisation, path consistency, and overall clarity of data and result management.
+Building on V3.0.0, this release reorganises the data and output directories to improve codebase organisation, path consistency, and overall clarity of data and result management.

 ## **GitHub Version – Future Improvements** *(In Development)*